Charlie Falconer, Baron Falconer of Thoroton: Early life and career

 Charles Leslie Falconer was born in Edinburgh, Scotland, on 19 November 1951, the son of John Leslie Falconer, a solicitor, and his wife Anne Mansel.
 His paternal grandfather was John Ireland Falconer, a former Lord Provost of Edinburgh.
 Falconer was educated at the Edinburgh Academy and Trinity College, Glenalmond.
 He read law at Queens' College, Cambridge.
+Lord Falconer is Jewish.

 Falconer became a flatmate of Tony Blair when they were both young barristers in London in the late 1970s in Wandsworth, having first met as pupils at rival Scottish schools in the 1960s.
 While Blair went into politics, Falconer concentrated on his legal career.
 He practised from Fountain Court Chambers in London, and became a Queen's Counsel in 1991.

 Falconer applied to be the Labour candidate for the safe seat of Dudley North ahead of the 1997 general election, but he "fluffed" his interview with the Labour constituency committee by refusing to take his four children out of public schools.
 Barrister Ross Cranston was selected instead and won the seat, holding it from 1997 to 2005.
 Cranston succeeded Falconer as Solicitor General for England and Wales, serving from 1998 to 2001.